wpendl99/.github/profile/essentials/git/git.md

 drwxr-xr-x   9 lee  staff   288 Dec  1 22:59 .git
 ```

-The `.git` directory is where all of the versions of your file get stored.
-Now create a file that we will use to see how versioning works.
-After you use `echo` to create a file, use `git status` to tell you what git is doing.
+The `.git` directory is where all of the versions get stored.
+Now use the `echo` command to create a file so that we can see how versioning works.
+After creating the new file, use `git status` to tell you what git is doing.

 ```sh
 ➜ echo hello world > hello.txt
 ➜ git status

 On branch master
 No commits yet
 Untracked files: